ArtiomMat/fraya/README.md

     - [ ] Möller–Trumbore intersection POC
 - [ ] A camera that can change configuration
 - [ ] Multi-triangle rendering
+    - [ ] For now via iterating one by one
 - [ ] BVH(May move)
 - [ ] Point light